-Palliative care is an approach to medical care that focuses on improving the patient’s quality of life and alleviating distress in the setting of a life-threatening or life-limiting illness.
+Palliative care is an approach to medicine that focuses on improving the patient’s and family’s quality of life by managing symptoms and alleviating distress in the setting of a complex, life-threatening, or potentially life-limiting illness.

-I would like to dispel some of the more common misconceptions parents tell me about this unique form of care.
-My hope is that as a result, families will be more likely to ask for and utilize it.
-Here are some clarifying points on a few of the more common misconceptions about it:
+I would like to dispel some of the more common misconceptions I have heard from families about this unique form of care.
+My hope is that as a result, families will be more likely to ask for and utilize the support and services palliative care can provide.

 First, we do this by addressing both physical and other forms of suffering.
-This is followed by helping your child become more functional, reducing uncertainty and support for medical decisions that lie ahead.
+This is followed by helping your child become more functional, reducing uncertainty and providing support for medical decisions that lie ahead.
 Typically, we’ll create a plan together based on your family’s values and help communicate it to the rest of the medical team.
 As a palliative care physician within neonatology, I’ll help families create birth plans and ideas to cherish those special moments during the pregnancy and right after delivery.
 As a neonatologist, I appreciate the support I receive from the palliative care team and having a partner in supporting the family, discussing parents’ hopes and fears, and developing meaningful goals of care.

-Those are the three most common misconceptions about palliative care.
+Those are three common misconceptions about palliative care.
 It’s a philosophy of care that emphasizes quality of life, is patient focused, and not limited to reducing or eliminating care.
-While many of my patients are very ill, many can and will recover.
-Though I do not always know who will recover, I believe all patients with life-threatening illness can benefit from this extra layer of support.
+While many palliative patients are very ill, many can and will recover.
+Though I do not always know who will recover, I believe all patients with life-threatening illnesses can benefit from this extra layer of support.
 Palliative care is tailored to each family and can be as unique and individualistic as our patients and families are.